Bearpaw11/RPS-APP/README.md

 # RPS-APP
-This a rock paper scissor program I created using Javascript
+This is a rock paper scissor program I created using Javascript